jgithubs/jsplayarea/sc-project.md

 This collection is the content that will be transferred to the Raspberry Pi and associated with a RFID tag.

 * Audio
-  * This file is an MP3 file.
+  * This file is an WAV file.
 The audio will be played when the series of pictures is displayed.
 The audio will stop when the last picture display time ends.
 * Pictures
   * This file is an JPG file.